Sumukha1496/maskdata/README.md

 const maskStringOptions = {
   // Character to mask the data.
 Default value is '*' maskWith : "*",

+  // It should be an array of strings
   // Field names to mask.
-Can give multiple fields. values : ['is', 'test'], // It should be an array of strings
+Can give multiple fields. values : ['is', 'test'],

+  // Should be boolean
   // If to mask only the first occurance of each value in the given string maskOnlyFirstOccurance : false
 };